Hamilton Drug Charges Lawyer

 There is also the Veterans Diversion program available to active and retired members of the military.
 Service members or retirees who are accused of nonviolent crimes and diagnosed with mental illness – or have exhibited symptoms of mental illness according to family members or friends – are eligible for this program.
 Under this program, veterans avoid trial and may ask that the charges be expunged from their records upon successful completion of the program.

-Contact our Experienced New Jersey Drug Charge Defense Lawyers to Discuss your Options Today
+Contact an Experienced Hamilton Drug Charges Lawyer to Discuss your Options Today

 If you have been arrested or facing drug charges anywhere in New Jersey, you need to act quickly to protect your rights, freedom, and future from the consequences of a conviction.
-Contact the trusted criminal defense attorneys at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today and we will work immediately to prepare your case and protect your rights.
+Contact a trusted Hamilton drug charges lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today and we will work immediately to prepare your case and protect your rights.

 A person found in possession of 50 grams or less of marijuana, or 5 grams or less of hashish, without a prescription from a Medicinal Marijuana Program (MMP), could be charged as a disorderly person in municipal court.
 This is punishable by a fine of up to $1,000.